Skip to main content

 In our election conversations we need to hear from intelligent people speaking on behalf of every neighborhood and community in Boston so that politicians are hearing their needs and competing to serve them.
 That’s the only way we get representation and policy in Boston for the most residents possible.

-Because change is sometimes hard and voting is the foundation of our democracy – it’s not to be changed lightly.
+Change is hard and voting is the cornerstone of our democracy – it’s not to be changed lightly!
 We’ve been voting the same way for over 200 years!

-The good news is that when people learn about RCV, more than 60% support it.
-That’s why this effort is about educating and organizing – once people come together in awareness of this opportunity, the City Council and Mayor will have the support needed to move forward.
+The good news is that when people learn about RCV, more than 62% support it.
+That’s why this effort is about educating and organizing – as more Boston voters learn about this opportunity, the City Council and our Mayor Michelle Wu will have the support needed to move forward.

 How can we trust RCV will work the way RCB says it will?